 We settled in Miami, where many Cuban immigrants live, and got to work making our lives better.
 Although I’m not the only person to share my immigrant story, there are plenty of things that connect us Latino immigrants together.
 Things like the metaphorical hunger to survive (as Camila Cabello explained), or jumping the border without knowing the language (according to Cesar Millan) and so much more.

-In honor of Hispanic Heritage Month, here are nine things that every Latino immigrant knows to be true… And yes, even if you’re a child of immigrants, you still might relate.
+Here are nine things that every Latino immigrant knows to be true… And yes, even if you’re a child of immigrants, you still might relate.

 People can never, ever spell your name correctly.